Aloha!

-Today we’ll be building a DIY stove cover (also called noodle boards)!
+This February you may be looking for a thoughtful *cough* simple *cough* gift!
+Look no further than this DIY Stove Cover!
+(Also called noodle boards)!
 Including handles, this project should only cost $20.

 This is a super easy beginner woodworker project that only requires a drill and a saw to cut your lumber.